Naxomart/API-Document/api-wapi-streams.md

         "total": 2,   //Total counts of exchange
         "rows": [
             {
-                "transfered_total": "0.00132256",//Total transfered BNB amount for this exchange.
+                "transfered_total": "0.00132256",//Total transfered NXM amount for this exchange.
                 "service_charge_total": "0.00002699",   //Total service charge amount for this exchange.
                 "tran_id": 4359321,
                 "logs": [           //Details of  this exchange.